funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

             --model_out_dir "/tmp/model_outputs" >output.log 2>&1 &
 ```
 <br/><br/>
 The flag `-bind-to none` indicates that the any MPI process running on the worker nodes/pods is not locked to any CPU.
 Thus any process can be handled by any CPU if the worker nodes has multiple cores.
 This is useful in multiprocessing scenario.
-The remaining flags are mpi specific related to the Byte Transport Layer protocol.
-In order to use `torchrun` instead of `mpirun` follow the steps mentioned in the [README.md](https://github.com/funktor/distributed-recsys/tree/main) file for the hithub repository.
+The remaining flags are mpi specific related to the [Byte Transport Layer](https://docs.open-mpi.org/en/v5.0.x/mca.html) protocol.<br/><br/>
+In order to use `torchrun` instead of `mpirun` follow the steps mentioned in the [README.md](https://github.com/funktor/distributed-recsys/tree/main) file for the github repository.